kdiffin/swagtask/README.md

 chat gippity made the readme
-im doing this to learn htmx and golang i hate react now im a htmx-grug-pilled dev, f the virtual dom chat gippity made most of my frontends styles btw
+im doing this to learn htmx and golang i hate react now im a htmx-grug-pilled dev, f the virtual dom v0 made like 50% of my frontends styles btw

 ---